 IRAs generally act very similar to taxable brokerage accounts, insofar as they’re typically self-directed and extremely flexible.
 You can usually own individual stocks and bonds, as well as just about any type of investment fund—mutual funds, exchange-traded funds (ETFs), and even closed-end funds (CEFs).

 ETFs typically beat both mutual funds and CEFs on fees, sometimes by a considerable margin.
-But there are a few reasons to consider Schwab mutual funds in an IRA.
+But there are a few reasons to consider Schwab mutual funds in an IRA:

-They’re cheap, for one.
+- They’re cheap, for one.
 Schwab mutual funds typically offer very low fees—in many cases lower than even many ETFs with a similar strategy.

-Also, some of Schwab’s mutual funds are actively managed, which as I mentioned above is more efficiently held within an IRA.
+- Also, some of Schwab’s mutual funds are actively managed, which as I mentioned above is more efficiently held within an IRA.
 And you very well might prefer to have a human manager overseeing certain strategies rather than buy a fund that simply follows an index.

-Some Schwab mutual funds have more significant tax consequences than others.
+On that count: Some Schwab mutual funds have more significant tax consequences than others.
 Some produce a significant amount of interest income, while others trade heavily and, as a result, make short-term capital gains distributions—both of which are taxed at ordinary income rates.
 In a taxable account, these would be taxable events that you’d pay for each year.
 But money stashed in tax-advantaged accounts like an IRA grows tax-free, so you get all of the performance of these funds without the year-to-year tax hits.

 Related: 8 Best Schwab Index Funds for Thrifty Investors